 Load Testing Internal Applications Using LoadView

 - To get started, open the LoadView testing homepage.
-From there, you’ll want to select “Create New” to set up a new load test.
+From there, select “Create New” to set up a new load test.

-- We’ll explore the various types of tests available in LoadView, including web applications, web pages, streaming media, and APIs.
-For our web page application, let’s select the “Web Page” option to start the setup process for our load test.
+- Review the various types of tests available in LoadView, including web applications, web pages, streaming media, and APIs.
+For this example, select the “Web Page” option to start the setup process for the load test.

 - A new window will appear where you’ll need to enter your internal website’s hostname, choose the browser, and specify the duration for the load test.
 After filling in these details, click the “Create Device” button to proceed.